h-quer/Industrious_Sloth/README.md

 Yes, absolutely!

 I did primarily use the Gemini AI to create this.
 It is "just" a kind-of fancy UI on top of regular files and folders, though.
-All data is kept as simple directories and markdown files on the file system.
+All data are kept as simple directories and markdown files on the file system.
 No database, no arbitrary abstraction, just plain text files.
 You should, of course, have a 3-2-1 backup strategy already and you should make sure that these files are part of it.

 ## Screenshots